How Do Rice Cookers Work? ‘Rice, Water & Heat Sensors’

 Inside the bottom of the casing will be an electric heating element and a thermostat for regulating cooking temperatures.

-To finish off the outer casing you will find heat-resistant feet that are also designed to protect your countertops from being scratched or damaged.
+To finish off the outer casing, you will find heat-resistant feet designed to protect your countertops from being scratched or damaged.

-Next, there is an inner cooking container or bowl that holds the rice and water, this bowl can be made from various materials.
-Including ceramic, non-stick, and stainless steel.
+Next, there is an inner cooking container or bowl that holds the rice and water, and this bowl can be made from various materials, including ceramic, non-stick, and stainless steel.

-Lastly, is the rice cookers lid.
+Lastly is the rice cooker lid.
 This can be made from either glass or metal and should sport a heat-resistant knob for safely removing the lid from the cooker.
-The lid fits snugly onto a lip at the top of the bowl insert to keep the moisture inside the cooker so the rice can cook to perfection.
+The lid fits snugly onto a lip at the top of the bowl insert to keep the moisture inside the cooker so the rice can cook perfectly.

 How Does A Rice Cooker Work? – Deep Dive

-There is no guesswork on how long it should take; just add the correct rice to water ratios and let it do its thing!
-And unlike boiling pots over high heat, a good quality electric appliance prevents scorching which can create unpleasant flavors and textures found in overly-browned grains.
-Cleaning is easy with a wash in soapy water and a quick rinse under some running water.
+There is no guesswork on how long it should take; just add the correct rice-to-water ratios and let it do its thing!
+And unlike boiling pots over high heat, a good quality electric appliance prevents scorching.

-Expert Tip: Only ever use the spoon supplied (or similar) on the inside of the cooking insert.
-Any other tools will scratch the inside of the pot and you will be open to food sticking and burning during cooking time.
+Expert Tip: Only use the spoon supplied (or similar) on the inside of the cooking insert.
+Any other tools will scratch the inside of the pot, and you will be open to food sticking and burning during cooking time.

 Using a Rice Cooker